-What was your 2019 New Year’s resolution?
-Was it centered around your health, or maybe your work or relationships?
+Have you started thinking yet about your 2020 New Year’s Resolution?
+Is it centered around your health, or maybe your work or relationships?
 What about getting better sleep?
 It may not be the most popular or obvious resolution, but it’s the one that can make the most difference in terms of positively affecting multiple areas of your life.

 Below, we talk about all the physical, mental and emotional benefits that sleep has to offer.
 You might be surprised at how much a little extra shut eye can improve your day-to-day life.